jtsilverio/TESE/README.md

 - `requirements.txt`: Script with all necessary packages used in the markdown and analysis documents.
 - `tuco-tuco-activity.Rproj`: Rstudio project.

-# Installing the R package momentuHMM on linux
+# Installing the R-package momentuHMM on linux

 Some external dependencies are needed in order to compile and install the `momentuHMM` package: